 Many different blood tests can be used to learn more about your condition, including tests to:

 - Identify risk factors for heart disease

 Blood urea nitrogen (BUN) and serum creatinine tests help monitor how well your kidneys are working.
-These tests will be ordered on a regular basis:
+You will need these test regularly if:

-Since anemia, or low red blood cell count, can make your heart failure worse, your doctor will check your CBC or complete blood count on a regular basis or when your symptoms become worse.
+Anemia, or low red blood cell count, can make your heart failure worse.
+So your doctor will check your CBC or complete blood count on a regular basis or when your symptoms become worse.

 Yancy CW, et al. 2013 ACCF/AHA Guideline for the Management of Heart Failure: A Report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 Circulation.
 Published online June 5, 2013.

 Mann DL.
 Management of heart failure patients with reduced ejection fraction.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 28.

 Review Date: 7/17/2013